axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md

-## Processing the messages from an orphan disk-buffer file by using a separate {{% productparam "abbrev" %}} instance
+## Processing the messages from an orphan disk-buffer file by using a separate {{% param "product.abbrev" %}} instance

-When {{% productparam "abbrev" %}} creates orphan disk-buffer files, you can start a separate {{% productparam "abbrev" %}} instance parallel to the {{% productparam "abbrev" %}} instance already running, and use the following resolution process to process the messages in the orphan disk-buffer file.
+When {{% param "product.abbrev" %}} creates orphan disk-buffer files, you can start a separate {{% param "product.abbrev" %}} instance parallel to the {{% param "product.abbrev" %}} instance already running, and use the following resolution process to process the messages in the orphan disk-buffer file.

 {{% alert title="Warning" color="warning" %}}

-Before starting a separate {{% productparam "abbrev" %}} instance to process the messages from the orphan disk-buffer file, consider the following:
+Before starting a separate {{% param "product.abbrev" %}} instance to process the messages from the orphan disk-buffer file, consider the following:

-  - During the resolution process, a separate {{% productparam "abbrev" %}} instance will be started with its temporary files beside the {{% productparam "abbrev" %}} instance already running.
+  - During the resolution process, a separate {{% param "product.abbrev" %}} instance will be started with its temporary files beside the {{% param "product.abbrev" %}} instance already running.
-  - An incorrect startup command and incorrect configurations may cause issues for the {{% productparam "abbrev" %}} instance already running.
+  - An incorrect startup command and incorrect configurations may cause issues for the {{% param "product.abbrev" %}} instance already running.
   - The disk-buffer file stores processed log messages in the format in which they would have been sent out to the destination.
   - The disk-buffer file doesn't store information about the destination.

 {{% /alert %}}

-To process the messages from an orphan disk-buffer file using a separate {{% productparam "abbrev" %}} instance,
+To process the messages from an orphan disk-buffer file using a separate {{% param "product.abbrev" %}} instance,

 1. Identify the orphan disk-buffer files and make a record of them.
 For more information, see {{% xref "/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/_index.md" %}}.